 Postdoctoral fellowships are available for one or two years.

 Every year, a bundle of positions starting in September or October is offered.
-A new call for 2021 will open soon.
+The call for 2021 was open until 15 December 2020.
 Electronic applications are mandatory.

 The Max Planck Institute for Informatics (MPI-INF) is inviting applications from female postgraduate computer scientists for a two-year research scholarship.
 The MPI-INF encourages women to excel in computer science and become active role models and leaders in the field.
 More on the webpage of the Max Planck Postdoctoral Scholarship for Excellent Women in Computer Science.